rolandshacks/esp32hacks/README.md

 ## Used Open Source Software

 SSD1306 I2C library for ESP32: https://github.com/imxieyi/esp32-i2c-ssd1306-oled
 I used it as a starting point and inspiration, but optimized and extended the library.

+SDL library for desktop rendering: https://www.libsdl.org If you're on windows, please make sure you put SDL2.dll somewhere on your path.
+On Linux, proper installation should be straight forward.

 THANKS for the great work!